-The Centers for Disease Control recommends that you are up-to-date on routine vaccines before your study abroad or any trip.
-These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
+There have been large measles outbreaks in Europe.
+The Centers for Disease Control recommends that you are up-to-date on routine vaccines before your study abroad experience.
+These vaccines include measlesmumps-rubella (MMR) vaccine, diphtheriatetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.